raphaeldichler/google-places-api/README.md

 # Getting Started

+This is a step-by-step guide on how to work with this repository and what preparation is needed to generally communicate with the Google Places API.

+## First Step

+To work with this repository, it must be added to your project.
+There are several ways to do this, but the easiest way is to use a software project management and comprehension tool.
 You can add the library to your project via Maven or Gradle.

 ### Maven
 ```xml